rupav/ExpenseManager/README.md

 7. type `flask run` to run the application on server.
 8. Now your server is up and running.
 To view ExpenseManager page, go to `localhost:5000`.

+#### If any error comes up while setting up, create an issue for the same.

 # To Do:

 1. Deploy app on heroku (which I tried, but I need to shift to postgresql from sqlite which is creating errors which are yet to be solved 😫, need some time).
 (Sorry for inconvenience caused)